sl5net/toolTipGui/README.md

 square brackets means optional
 example: toolTipGui("hi world ", crosshair := "|-")

+or

 toolTipGui(text, y, crosshair, [ hiddenTitle := "", bgColor := "", fontSize := 0, MonitorNr :=0 ])
 square brackets means optional
 example: toolTipGui("hi all ", 200, crosshair := "|-")

-it creates or updates (if hiddenTitle dont change) this cind of tooltop. if you use crosshair symbol x,y is offset (otherwise absolute position values). crosshair symbol are one or two letters lonk and looks like:
+it creates or updates (if hiddenTitle exist). if you use crosshair symbol (see below) x,y is offset (otherwise absolute position values). crosshair symbol are one or two letters long and looks like:

 /¯ ¯\